 – The maximum capacity of a vessel with the name “Globe,” which can carry 19,100 20-foot containers, has a capacity of 300 million tablets or 156 million pairs of shoes.

-– Dry freight or general-purpose containers make up 90% of intermodal containers.
+– Dry freight or general-purpose containers used to transport non-perishable goods make up 90% of all intermodal containers.

-– Refrigerated containers make up only 6% of the world’s containers.
+– Refrigerated containers, designed to transport perishable goods under cold temperatures, make up only 6% of the world’s containers.

-– According to Saxon, inefficient container supply chains account for around 20 billion USD of industry waste each year, the result of a lack of data sharing.
+– According to Saxon, inefficient container supply chains account for around 20 billion USD of industrial waste each year, the result of a lack of data sharing.